dargueso/PGWERA5WRF/README.md

 1. We need to convert the Fortran routine [outputInter.f90](outputInter.f90) to a Python module using f2py:

         f2py -c -m outputInter outputInter.f90 -DF2PY_REPORT_ON_ARRAY_COPY=1000000

+Alternatively, a new option for CRYOWRF may be used.

 2. Rename mv outputInter.[cpython-37m-x86_64-linux-gnu].so to outputInter.so

 3. Run [write_intermediate_ERA5_CMIP6anom.py](write_intermediate_ERA5_CMIP6anom.py) which makes use of [outputInter.f90](outputInter.f90) (as a python module), [constanst.py](constanst.py).
 It basically interpolates CMIP6 anomalies to every 3 or 6 hours (from monthly) and builds the WRF-Intermediate adding CMIP6 anomalies to ERA5 fields (ERA5 netcdf files are needed - see [Download ERA5](#download-era5) to see how to create them).
 Depending on CDO version variables in the ERA5 netCDF files may have names or codes, modify the vars2d_codes and vars3d_codes accordingly.
 Currently working with names.
+Three more versions of this file are available, specifically for CRYOWRF, which also lets you to include different variables as arguments and work with simple files for each timestep or more complex files with different categories in each timestep.

 ## Create soil variables